dustinlacewell/mannequin/docs/index.rst

 The obvious advantage here is `readability`.
 But there are some other not so obvious advantages.
 The fact that this packet declaration is a class means that it can be `subclassed into more specific implementations`, perhaps adding `additional fields`.
-If we were implementing an application specific protocol we could implement the header of our protocol in a base class and use that in the actual implementation of our various packet types.
+If we were implementing an :term:`application protocol` we could implement the header of our protocol in a base class and use that in the actual implementation of our various packet types.